tomhendra/courses/README.md

     Another release from Atlassian University.
 Confluence should help me to plan and manage complex projects for my portfolio more effectively.

 14. **[Frontend Masters Learning Paths: Beginner](14-fem-beginner)**\
     Frontend Masters' content is taught by industry experts, which gives great confidence in the quality of material being delivered.
-The guided learning paths promise to expand your abilities as a well-rounded engineer.
+The guided learning paths are to expand your abilities as a well-rounded engineer.

     - **[Complete Intro to Web Development, v2](14-fem-beginner/1-complete-intro-to-web-development-v2)**\
       A refresher of the basics, for familiarity & completeness in learning from the Frontend Masters platform.